Lesson 5 of5

 Joy and rejoicing

-The word joy has a rich meaning in Philippians.
-Paul’s prayers for his readers are “with joy” (1:4); joy is centered “in faith” (1:25); joy is complete in being “of the same mind, having the same love, being of full accord and of one mind” (2:2); joy is in welcoming Epaphroditus back “with all joy, and honoring such people” (2:29); the Philippians themselves are the reason for Paul’s “joy and crown” (4:1).
-Likewise, the call to rejoice is a rich expression of the joy that Paul experiences even in the midst of his imprisonment, because of the reality of the living presence of Christ.
+The experience of joy is pervasive in Philippians.
+Paul’s prayers for his readers are suffused “with joy” (1:4); joy is centered “in faith” (1:25); complete joy results from being “of the same mind, having the same love, being of full accord and of one mind” (2:2); joy abounds in welcoming Epaphroditus back “with all joy, and honoring such people” (2:29); the Philippians themselves are the reason for Paul’s “joy and crown” (4:1).
+Likewise, the call to rejoice is a rich expression of the joy that Paul experiences, even during his imprisonment, because of the reality of the living presence of Christ.